Feminism of Madonna: Critical scope

-Madonna has received academic attention, and this includes areas of feminism.
-Canadian pundit Mark Steyn once stated "she has her feminist significance pondered by college courses".

-The feminist attention Madonna has commanded is vast.
+Madonna has received academic attention, and this include areas of feminism.
+Canadian pundit Mark Steyn noted how she once had "her feminist significance pondered by college courses".
+The feminist attention Madonna has commanded has been vast.
 Mary Cross stated that "Madonna has inspired reams of feminist commentary", while Canadian professor Michael Real from Royal Roads University similarly argued that "many feminists have written extensively of Madonna".
 An author explained that gender play has been central to Madonna's work, which has evoked "a lot of commentary by feminist academics and journalists".

+After the height of her feminist reception, a continual interest has been addressed.
 Authors in Future Texts (2015) explained that "Madonna remains a center of debate and contestation in the postfeminist era".
 Abigail Gardner from University of Gloucestershire, states in Rock On (2016), that Madonna perhaps holds a privileged place in the studies of feminism than any other pop star.
 Scholars in Ageing, Popular Culture and Contemporary Feminism (2014), made similar claims determining from the other celebrities reviewed that Madonna is "easily the most overdetermined figure in the interest of feminist scholars working in the field of popular culture studies".
 Feminist Review Collective in Contesting Feminist Orthodoxies (1996), made the comparison between Oprah Winfrey and Madonna, saying that in contrast to Winfrey, Madonna's life and cultural appeal have been minutely examined within a broad-ranging set of critical and feminist discourses.
+Simon Fraser University's Samantha C. Thrift wrote for Third Space (2003), her "body of criticisms" opened avenues for feminist analysis for Martha Stewart.